apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 Now you need to wait for a couple of hours 6-10 for the installation to complete depending on speed of your OpenShift and StorageClass bounding.

-You can watch progress in log of Pod which was created by the Job and its name starts with *automagic-install*.
+You can watch progress in log of Pod which was created by the Job and its name starts with *automagic-install-*.
 See below images to find the logs.

 During execution, printed Timestamps are in UTC.